alarner/config-template/README.md

 ## Features

+* Displays your customized description (from your template) of the config property when that property is selected.
 * Basic data validation
 * Ability to ignore / remove properties from the config object
 * Set empty strings